-netstat is command line network tool which is handy troubleshooting command.
-Its cross-platform utility means you can use on Linux, OS X or Windows.
+netstat is a command-line network tool that is a handy troubleshooting command.
+Its cross-platform utility means you can use it on Linux, macOS, or Windows.

 - Display incoming and outgoing network connections

 Let’s get it started…

 To start with netstat, let’s see the command that displays all connections.

 Type the above command and hit enter.
 You will see all the active connections from different states as shown below.

 C:\Windows\system32>netstat -a Active Connections Proto Local Address Foreign Address State TCP 192.168.43.15:139 DESKTOP-A0PM5GD:0 LISTENING TCP 192.168.43.15:52484 153:https ESTABLISHED TCP 192.168.43.15:52532 ec2-13-228-49-204:https TIME_WAIT UDP [fe80::998c:d2d:17df:65d9%12]:58903 *:*